 15. Bricklayer, August Sander,1928.

-August Sander is famous for his attempt to document the life of German people in his “People of the 20th Century” portrait series.
+August Sander is famous for his attempt to document German people’s lives in his “People of the 20th Century” portrait series.
 At first, photography was his hobby, but soon he opened his photo studio in Cologne.
 Under the influence of his friends from Neue Sachlichkeit, or New Objectivity movement, he started an ambitious project – series of German people portraits of different social strata.
 In his photo, he marked the surrounding and professional peculiarities of each person.
-The Bricklayer is one of the most well-known due to the sharp image, and very modern exposition.
-The goal of the project was to show the connection between appearance and profession on one side and likeness of all people on another.
+The Bricklayer is one of the most well-known due to the sharp historical photos and very modern exposition.
+The project’s goal was to show the connection between appearance and profession on one side and all people’s likeness on another.
 As a result, now we have an almost encyclopedic gathering of German people typology, which made August Sander a remarkable and influential figure of the 20th century.

 Interesting fact: August Sander photographed only Germans for his “People of the 20th Century” series.
 Does it mean that he shared the nazi race superiority concepts?
 No, he never admitted that.
 Moreover, his son died in a concentration camp for his Socialistic party membership.